TavaresEvarist0/TavaresEvarist0/README.md

 </div>

 ## About Me 🌟
-I'm a front-end developer passionate about creating attractive and interactive interfaces.
+##### 🚀 I'm a front-end developer passionate about creating attractive and interactive interfaces.
 I mainly work with React, Tailwind CSS and Bootstrap to build awesome user experiences.

+##### 📚💼 Currently, I am a university student of Computer Science, In addition to my studies, I work as a freelancer, where I have the chance to collaborate on several exciting projects.

+##### 🔧🔗 One of my favorite tools is TypeScript, which I use to add security and robustness to my projects.
+I am experienced in working with REST APIs, allowing me to efficiently integrate the frontend with the backend.

+##### ✨ I'm excited to share my projects, experiments, and learnings here on GitHub.
+If you are looking for collaborators for a project or have interesting ideas to discuss, feel free to get in touch.
+I am always open to new partnerships and stimulating challenges.
+Let's create amazing things together! 🌟

  ## 🛠  My Tech Stack
 <div style="display: inline_block">